Company Registration in Canada: Process & Benefits Explained

 The country has taken several steps to improve its intellectual property (IP) regime by reducing administrative burdens and streamlining procedures for Canadian businesses.
 In addition to that, one of the service sectors with the highest growth is tourism.
 Manufacturing and service sectors are the other two leading sectors in Canada with roughly one-seventh of the labor force of the nation employed in the manufacturing sector and contributing about one-fifth of the nation’s GDP.

-This article explains the procedure for Canada company formation.
-Additionally, the process, requirements, paperwork, and benefits of company registration in Canada are also covered.
+This brief article will explains you the procedure for company incorporation in Canada.
+Additionally, types of business structure, requirements, documents required, and benefits of company registration in Canada are also covered.

 Procedure for Company Registration in Canada

-The following are the steps an entrepreneur must take in order to register a company in Canada:
+The following steps as an entrepreneur you need to follow in order to register your company in Canada are:

 1. Decide if you want to register the company at the Provincial or Federal Level